john-azzaro/Study-Jest/README.md

 <br>
 <br>

-# How do you think about Jest test structure?
+# What are some fundamental things to consider about Jest?

 <dl>
 <dd>